hawkrobe/graphical_conventions/README.md

 # Dependencies

 We have tested our code on machines running MacOS version 11.x.x and Ubuntu 18.x.x.
 We do not recommend using Windows.

+The easiest way to reproduce our Python code is to install the [miniconda](https://docs.conda.io/en/latest/miniconda.html) package manager and create a new environment from our specification:

+`conda create --name graphical_conventions --file requirements.txt`